What is a Neck Strain?

 The neck is the most flexible part of the spine which and supports the weight of the head.
-The unique anatomical structure of the cervical vertebrae allows free movement of the head.
-The neck is also composed of muscles and ligaments.
-Any excessive stress on the ligament and muscles may injure or /damage them.
+The unique anatomy of the cervical vertebrae allows free movement of the head.
+The neck is also composed of muscles, ligaments, and discs which all protect the spinal cord and spinal nerves.
+Any excessive stress on the ligaments, muscles, or discs may injure or damage them.